top of page

 In addition to her studio practice, Anaëlle serves as a teaching assistant at the Bezalel Academy, working alongside professors Vered Kaminsky, Shahar Cohen, Shirly Bar-Amotz, and Yossi Farkash.

-She currently develops her work at her studio located in Beit Ot Amutsar.
+She currently develops her work at her studio located in Beit Ot Amutsar in Jerusalem, Israel.

 Artist Statement: